Mig Flash: Compatibility

 Mig Flash was marketed to be compatible with all Nintendo Switch models without the need of modding the console or installing homebrew.

 Because of additional security measures on Nintendo Switch 2, trying to use Mig Flash on the console was originally resulting in online services becoming unavailable for the said console regardless of whether the loaded games were pirated or not.
-Nintendo did not comment on the situation, though Mig Flash's sideloading abilities are thought to be against Switch 2's terms of service.
+Nintendo did not comment on the situation in that time, though Mig Flash's sideloading abilities are thought to be against Switch 2's terms of service.
 On June 15, 2025, Mig Flash received a firmware update, allowing it to be seemingly undetected by the Switch 2.
 According to the patch notes, the update makes Mig Flash "virtually undetectable" from a real cartridge.
 A bug bounty program was also initiated to fix more potential vulnerabilities, though the company still does not guarantee that users will not get banned.

 Litigation

+On Nintendo's official website, Mig Flash is described as a "circumvention device" that is supposedly illegal to distribute.
 Various lawsuits have been enacted by Nintendo against individuals selling Mig Flash.
-In October 2024, Nintendo filed a complaint against Ryan Michael Daly, accusing him of selling "piracy-enabling devices" such as Mig Flash, as well as hacked consoles and mod chips that alledgedly caused "significant and irreparable harm" to Nintendo.
+In October 2024, Nintendo filed a complaint against Ryan Michael Daly, accusing him of selling "piracy-enabling devices" such as Mig Flash, as well as hacked consoles and mod chips that allegedly caused "significant and irreparable harm" to Nintendo.
 In September 2025, after unsuccessfully defending himself without a lawyer, Daly was ordered to pay Nintendo $2 million in damages while also getting a permanent injunction from continuing to operate his website as well as handling, selling or promoting modding devices and modded consoles.

+In 2026, Mig Flash was included in the list of notorious markets compiled by the Office of the United States Trade Representative, a list of markets with alledged large-scale intellectual property infringement.